Inmate stuck on US death row despite death penalty overturned - ExBulletin

 Asked about Webster’s continued placement on death row, a Justice Department official said only that the Bureau of Prisons was considering determining Mr. Webster’s designation.

 Webster’s case illustrates the chronic bureaucracy in the prison system and the difficulties in getting anyone off death row.
-There is sometimes an additional reluctance to act in death row cases given the nature of the crimes committed by inmates.
+There is sometimes an additional reluctance to act in death row cases given the nature of the inmates’ crimes.

-In the Websters case, he and three accomplices kidnapped the sister of a rival drug dealer in 1994, forcing their way into an apartment in Arlington, Texas while Lisa Rene frantically dialed 911. raped her for two days, then stripped her naked, bludgeoned her with a shovel and buried her alive.
+In Webster’s case, he and three accomplices kidnapped the sister of a rival drug dealer in 1994, forcing their way into an Arlington, Texas apartment while Lisa Rene was frantically dialing 911. raped her for two days, then stripped her naked, bludgeoned her with a shovel and buried her alive.

 Bureau of Prisons director Colette Peters said she was committed to reform.
 His visit to Terre Haute was part of regular inspections of American prisons.
 It came months after a lawsuit by the American Civil Liberties Union of Indiana seeking to end solitary confinement for federal death row inmates, claiming the practice results in severe psychological harm.